Asheville Regional Airport

+History

-A Concorde supersonic transport (SST) visited AVL during a 1987 promotional tour and was snowed-in overnight.
+A Concorde supersonic transport (SST) visited AVL during a 1987 promotional tour and was snowed in overnight.
 Chartered Boeing 747s (operated by United Airlines) have visited, as has an Airbus A340 during the visit of Charles, Prince of Wales, to the nearby Biltmore Estate in 1996.
 AVL's 8002 ft runway can handle almost any aircraft.

 In April 2010, President Barack Obama and First Lady Michelle Obama landed in Asheville aboard a Boeing C-32 (the USAF version of the Boeing 757-200) for a weekend getaway.
 In October 2011 President Obama landed in Asheville in the larger Boeing VC-25 (the USAF version of the Boeing 747-200) to kick off his North Carolina and Virginia bus tour promoting his jobs bill.
 He gave a speech at the airport, and cited potential enhancements at the airport as part of the jobs push.
 President Obama returned to Asheville on February 13, 2013, on the same aircraft for a brief visit and speech at a nearby manufacturing facility.

 The terminal building opened on June 7, 1961 (the airport opened in January 1961).
 A $20 million expansion and renovation project began in 1987.
 The expansion project was completed in 1992, which resulted in an expansion of the ticket lobby, baggage claim area, and administrative office space.
 A second-level boarding area and jetways were constructed, as well as an atrium to the existing lobby.
 The second-level boarding area was removed and the ground-level boarding areas were expanded and renovated in 2003, designed by McCreary/Snow Architects, PA and built by Wilkie Construction Company, Inc. In 2009, $17.8 million of improvements were completed, including a Guest Services center, an additional baggage carousel, rental car desks, offices and security enhancements.
 In November 2017, a new 1,300-space parking deck opened in front of the airport terminal.